grrlgeek/sql-docs/docs/database-engine/availability-groups/windows/contained-availability-groups-overview.md

 Resource governor configuration DDL commands have no effect when executed on a contained availability group connection.

-If Resource governor is enabled via an instance connection, it has no effect on the contained availability group connections.
+If resource governor is enabled via an instance connection, it has no effect on the contained availability group connections.

 ### Change data capture